 Tenant to tenant migration

-You can use the Tenant to Tenant Migration feature to request to have an instance in one tenant moved to another tenant.
-To do so, contact technical support and submit a support request.
+You can use the Tenant to Tenant Migration feature to request to have an environment in one tenant moved to another tenant.
+To do so submit a support request.

 There are no user-interface changes or version changes as part of this move.
-You can move one or multiple instances.
-Once complete, your instance(s) will appear in your new tenant.
+You can move one or multiple environments.
+Once complete, your environment(s) will appear in your new tenant.

-When moving individual instances from one tenant to another, if that requires a geographical region change, your tenant becomes a multiregional tenant.
-Regional features are enabled in the Dynamics 365 admin center.
+When moving individual environments from one tenant to another, if that requires a geographical region change, your tenant becomes a multiregional tenant.
+Regional features are enabled in the Power Platform admin center.